Smart Toys for Every Age

 Play in the first year of life is all about exploration.
 Babies use their five senses to learn about the interesting new world around them: Does an object feel hard or soft?
 Sticky or rough?
 What does it do if I drop it?
 Or put it in my mouth?
 Most play consists of "tasting" or mouthing an object and shaking, banging, or dropping it.

-As your baby grows, peer interaction will become more important.
-But the truth is that you are your baby's favorite playmate.
+For now, you are your baby's favorite playmate.
 Have you ever danced a puppet in front of your baby's face, only to have him grab it and pull it toward his mouth?
 Or has he ever squealed in anticipation and delight when you creep toward him, saying, "I'm gonna get you!"